servicecatalog/oscm-soap-mock/README.md

 1. As supplier user, locate the subscription in the My Subscriptions view and find the operation menu
 2. Choose the Create Snapshot operation from the drop down
 3. Choose a server, a comment and execute the operation
-4. Here you go!
+4. Ready!

 Since the operation is mocked, it returns very fast.
 Longer running actions can be tracked the Operations view, available in the marketplace account menu.

 Have fun!